 Well planned vegetarian eating pattern can meet nutritional needs for good health and may reduce the risk of cancer, cardiovascular disease, metabolic syndrome, insulin resistance, type 2 diabetes, hyperthyroidism, hypertension and obesity5-11.
 As well as experiencing overall better health, on average vegetarians also live longer than non-vegetarians12.

 As they consist of predominantly plant based foods, most vegetarian eating patterns are lower in saturated fat and higher in dietary fibre, magnesium, potassium, folate, antioxidants such as vitamins C and E and phytochemicals compared to meat-containing diets13.
 However inadequately planned vegetarian diets may result in insufficient intakes of a number of key nutrients such as vitamin B12, iron, calcium and zinc in particular14.
 Furthermore, while the average energy content of vegetarian diets are similar to non-vegetarian diets, the bulkiness of a high intake of fibre-rich plant foods15 has the potential to result in lower energy and nutrient intakes in infants and young children with smaller appetites14,16.
+To find out more about feeding eggs to babies and children click here.
 Table 2 outlines details of the possible nutrients at risk in a vegetarian eating pattern.

 Table 2: Nutrient Intake in Vegetarian Populations